How to Write a Follow-Up Email After No Response

 What should you do before following up?

 This is the short answer: “Not long.”

 Most emails are opened within 24 hours of being sent.
 If the recipient is going to reply to your email, they will likely do so the same day.
 It’s safe to assume that someone won’t respond to your email if they don’t reply within 24 hours.

 What should you wait for before sending a follow-up email?

-It is best to wait two to three days before you send your first follow-up email.
-The waiting period should be extended by a few days after your initial message.
-This is especially true if you have multiple follow-up emails.
+It is best to wait two or three days before you send your first follow-up email.
+You can extend the waiting period for every subsequent email after your first message by adding a few days, depending on how many follow-ups you plan to send.

-While you can and should play with the timing of follow-ups in the future, this schedule is still good until proven otherwise.
+While you can and should play with the timing of follow-ups, it is best to stick to that schedule until something else is discovered.
 Follow-ups should not be repetitive and annoying.
-It suggests six emails, including the initial contact and five follow-ups.
+If suggests six emails to send – one for the initial contact, and five for follow-ups.